GustavoLastra/frontend-nanodegree-mobile-portfolio/README.md

 ### What I change
 Profile picture
-1. Optimizing Encoding and Transfer Size of Text-Based Assets.
-1.1 Data compression: Eliminating unnecessary data.
+1. Data compression: Eliminating unnecessary data.
-1.2 Minification: deleting comments and whitespaces.
+1. Minification: deleting comments and whitespaces.
 2. link to style with media= "print" so that it does not blocks
 3. Text compression with Gzip
 4. img minimized